New to Medicare?

 Yes.
 However, you will not have prescription coverage and will face unlimited exposure to those costs due to gaps in Original Medicare.

 You may incur penalties from Medicare for coverage gaps.
-For Part B, the penalty is 10% of your premium for every 12 months without it.
+For Part B, the penalty is 10% of your premium for each 12-month period without it.
 For Part D, the penalty can be up to 1% of the national average cost of a plan for each month without coverage.

 A retiree plan generally supplements your primary Medicare benefits.